-1) the large redundancy in the earthquake and station sampling, and the good azimuthal and distance distributions in particular at short distances, allowed us to retrieve reliable non-parametric source spectra over the analyzed magnitude range;

-2) below magnitude 3, we observed an increase of the variability of the source parameters residuals as consequence of whole-path attenuation effect; anyway, only below magnitude 2.3 systematic biases started to affect corner frequencies approaching the upper limit of the analyzed bandwidth, due to large stress drop values; the source parameters can be significantly biased below magnitude 1.8;

-3) the site-specific near-surface attenuation, modeled through the kappa parameter, plays a strong role in limiting the retrieval of reliable corner frequencies for small events.
+- 1. the large redundancy in the earthquake and station sampling, and the good azimuthal and distance distributions in particular at short distances, allowed us to retrieve reliable non-parametric source spectra over the analysed magnitude range; - 2. below magnitude 3, we observed an increase of the variability of the source parameters residuals as consequence of whole-path attenuation effect; anyway, only below magnitude 2.3 systematic biases started to affect corner frequencies approaching the upper limit of the analyzed bandwidth, due to large stress drop values; the source parameters can be significantly biased below magnitude 1.8; - 3. the site-specific near-surface attenuation, modelled through the kappa parameter, plays a strong role in limiting the retrieval of reliable corner frequencies for small events.

-Analysis of network performance at the mine scale
+5. Analysis of network performance at the mine scale

+5.1.
 Description of the LUMINEOS network